OliverZott/symfonycasts_symfony4/README.md

 **Flex** is a tool that makes adding new features as simple as running one command.
 It's also the reason why Symfony is ideal for a small micro-service or a huge application.

+**Recipes** are executed by Flex to install and configure files automatically! (e.g. config/packages/...)

 Flex installs **recipes** (e.g. for symfony/twig-bundle).
 A **recipe** is a way for a library to automatically configure itself by adding and modifying files.
 Thanks to recipes, adding features is